m-yosefpor/enhancements/enhancements/ingress/bind-options.md

         // +optional
         HTTPSPort int32 `json:"httpsPort,omitempty"`

-        // sniPort is for some internal front-end to back-end communication
-        // This port can be anything you want as long as they are unique on the machine.
-        // This port will not be exposed externally.
-        // +kubebuilder:validation:Optional
-        // +kubebuilder:validation:Minimum=1
-        // +kubebuilder:validation:Maximum=30000
-        // +kubebuilder:default:=10444
-        // +optional
-        SNIPort int32 `json:"sniPort,omitempty"`

-        // noSniPort is for some internal front-end to back-end communication
-        // This port can be anything you want as long as they are unique on the machine.
-        // This port will not be exposed externally.
-        // +kubebuilder:validation:Optional
-        // +kubebuilder:validation:Minimum=1
-        // +kubebuilder:validation:Maximum=30000
-        // +kubebuilder:default:=10443
-        // +optional
-        NoSNIPort int32 `json:"noSniPort,omitempty"`

         // statsPort is the port number which HAProxy process binds
         // to expose statistics on it.
 Setting this field is generally not recommended.
         // However in HostNetwork strategy, default stats port 1936 might